jlangch/venice/doc/readme/openai-functions-weather.md

 # Weather Example

-## How to call functions with model generated arguments

-The next examples demonstrate how to execute functions whose inputs are model-generated and deliver the required knowledge to model for answering questions
+Thi examples demonstrate how to execute functions whose inputs are model-generated and deliver the required knowledge to model for answering questions

-### Weather example
+## Oveview

 The OpenAI shall answer questions about the current weather at a given location.